Triangulation of refined families: Global triangulation of refined families

-\begin{cor} The subset of saturated points $X_s$ is scheme-theoretically dense in $X$. \end{cor} \begin{proof} For any affinoid subdomain $M(S)$ of $X$, we choose a positive integer $k$ such that $k>\log_p|F^{-1}|$ in $S$.
-It then follows from Proposition \ref{prop:weakly-refined-1} that $M(S)_{P(k)}\subset X_s$.
+\begin{cor} The subset of saturated points $X_s$ is a Zariski open and dense subspace of $X$. \end{cor} \begin{proof} By Proposition \ref{prop:good}, $X_s$ is Zariski open in $X$.
+It remains to show that it is Zariski dense.
+Now for any affinoid subdomain $M(S)$ of $X$, it follows from Proposition \ref{prop:weakly-refined-1} that $M(S)_{P(k)}\subset X_s$ once $k$ is sufficiently large.
 Since $M(S)_{P(k)}$ is Zariski dense in $M(S)$, the corollary follows. \end{proof}